 It is notable that the X100F has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 4000D does not feature such a mic input.

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the X100F has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X100F has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Fujifilm X100F Manual.
+Further information on the features and operation of the 4000D and X100F can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Fujifilm X100F Manual.